ChildrenOfUr/authServer/README.md

 You will need to change the line at the top of the file from `part of couServer;` to `part of authServer;`.
 2. After that, right-click on the `bin/authserver.dart` file and select Run to start the server on your local machine.
+3. If you do not have a signed cert and cert password, you will have to supply the option `--no-load-cert` on the command line or in the Dart Editor run configuration.
-3. Go to http://localhost:8383 to test that your server is returning data.
+4. Go to `http://localhost:8383/serverStatus` to test that your server is returning data.
 See `server.dart` for other routes.

 [ ![Codeship Status for ChildrenOfUr/authServer](https://codeship.com/projects/92b72790-459b-0132-ec31-26eabbfbacd1/status?branch=master)](https://codeship.com/projects/45064)